-Phil Spector's retrial in the 2003 slaying of actress Lana Clarkson is winding down this week.
+Phil Spector's retrial in the 2003 slaying of actress Lana Clarkson is in the hands of the jury.

-Spector, 69, is charged with second-degree murder in Clarkson's death.
-The 40-year-old actress was found dead of a gunshot wound through the roof of her mouth in February 2003 at Spector's Alhambra, California, home.
+Spector, 69, is charged with second-degree murder in the death of Clarkson, 40, who was found dead of a gunshot wound through the roof of her mouth in February 2003 at Spector's Alhambra, California, home.

-In the 2007 trial, Spector's attorneys argued that Clarkson, who starred in 1985's "Barbarian Queen" and the 1987 spoof "Amazon Women on the Moon," was depressed over a recent breakup and grabbed a .38-caliber pistol to kill herself.
-Several people identifying themselves as Clarkson's friends testified for the defense, portraying her as a suicidal has-been despondent over her failing career.
-Clarkson was working as a VIP hostess at Hollywood's House of Blues at the time of her death
+Clarkson starred in 1985's "Barbarian Queen" and the 1987 spoof "Amazon Women on the Moon," and was working as a VIP hostess at Hollywood's House of Blues at the time of her death.

 Spector has won two Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 1989, but he stayed out of the public eye for two decades before his 2003 arrest in Clarkson's death.